-In fact, string theory compactified on a $(d-1)$-torus or M-theory on a $d$-torus has the larger duality symmetry generated by the $E_{d(d)}$ $U$-duality group.
-As a natural generalization of the $T$-duality covariant string theory, $U$-duality covariant membrane theory was first investigated in \cite{Duff:1990hn}.
-Moreover, by generalizing the idea of DFT, manifestly $U$-duality covariant formulation of supergravity, called the exceptional field theory (EFT) was developed in \cite{West:2000ga,West:2001as,Hillmann:2009pp,Berman:2010is,Berman:2011jh,Berman:2012vc,West:2012qz,Hohm:2013pua,Hohm:2013vpa,Hohm:2013uia,Hohm:2014fxa,Hohm:2015xna,Abzalov:2015ega,Musaev:2015ces,Berman:2015rcc}.
-Further attempts for $U$-duality manifest M-brane theories were made in \cite{Bengtsson:2004nj,West:2004iz,Linch:2015lwa,Linch:2015fya,Linch:2015qva,Linch:2015fca,Linch:2016ipx,Linch:2017eru}, but some obstacles for the manifestation of the whole $U$-duality symmetry are reported in \cite{Percacci:1994aa,Duff:2015jka,Hu:2016vym}.
-Thus, it remains to be investigated whether we can formulate brane actions in a $U$-duality covariant manner.
+In fact, string theory compactified on a $(d-1)$-torus or M-theory on a $d$-torus has a larger duality symmetry generated by the $E_{d(d)}$ $U$-duality group.
+As a natural generalization of the $T$-duality-covariant string theory, $U$-duality-covariant membrane theory was first investigated in \cite{Duff:1990hn}.
+Moreover, by generalizing the idea of DFT, a manifestly $U$-duality-covariant formulation of supergravity, called the exceptional field theory (EFT), was developed in \cite{West:2000ga,West:2001as,Hillmann:2009pp,Berman:2010is,Berman:2011jh,Berman:2012vc,West:2012qz,Hohm:2013pua,Hohm:2013vpa,Hohm:2013uia,Hohm:2014fxa,Hohm:2015xna,Abzalov:2015ega,Musaev:2015ces,Berman:2015rcc}.
+Utilizing DFT/EFT, unified treatments of brane solutions were studied in \cite{Berkeley:2014nza,Berman:2014jsa,Berman:2014hna,Bakhmatov:2016kfn,Lee:2016qwn}.
+Further attempts at $U$-duality-manifest M-brane theories were made in \cite{Bengtsson:2004nj,West:2004iz,Linch:2015lwa,Linch:2015fya,Linch:2015qva,Linch:2015fca,Linch:2016ipx,Linch:2017eru}, but some obstacles to the manifestation of the whole $U$-duality symmetry are reported in \cite{Percacci:1994aa,Duff:2015jka,Hu:2016vym} (see Sect.~\ref{sec:duality} for more details on this point).
+Thus, it remains to be investigated whether we can formulate brane actions in a $U$-duality-covariant manner.

 In this paper, we develop the worldvolume theories for M-branes proposed in \cite{Sakatani:2016sko}.
-The proposed theory is based on the geometry of the exceptional spacetime (introduced in EFT) and can reproduce the conventional worldvolume theories for M2-brane and M5-brane in a uniform manner.
-The action for an M$p$-brane takes the form,
+The proposed theory is based on the geometry of the exceptional spacetime (introduced in EFT) and can reproduce the conventional worldvolume theories for the M2-brane and M5-brane in a uniform manner.
+The action for an M$p$-brane takes the form

-However, the $U$-duality covariance has not been manifest in the second term $\Omega_{p+1}$.
-In this paper, by using the $\eta$-symbols recently determined in \cite{Sakatani:2017xcn}, we introduce a covariant object $\bbeta_{IJ}$, to be called the $\eta$-form, and propose a duality covariant action that reproduces the above action.
+However, the $U$-duality covariance has not been manifest in $\Omega_{p+1}$.
+In this paper, by using the $\eta$-symbols recently determined in \cite{Sakatani:2017xcn}, we introduce a covariant object $\bbeta_{IJ}$, to be called the $\eta$-form, and propose a duality-covariant action that reproduces the above action.
 As we shall argue later, the $\eta$-form can be regarded as a natural generalization of the $\OO(d,d)$-invariant metric $\eta_{IJ}$ in DFT or DSM.
 Indeed, we show that the self-duality relation in DSM,

 can be naturally generalized to

 for an M$p$-brane.
 Moreover, we argue that the action for a KKM can also be naturally reproduced in our formalism, although the whole action is not reproduced due to limitations of our analysis.
 We also demonstrate that our formalism can reproduce brane actions for type IIB branes.